wynessgp/sqa-risk-recreation/docs/bva/domain/GameEngine.md

   - Player in control = BLUE
 - Output = 1 (true)

-consider all combinations here
+Other tests as necessary to fulfill all combinations.

-# method: `validatePlayerOwnsTerritory(territory: TerritoryType, player: PlayerColor): boolean`
+# method: `checkIfPlayerOwnsTerritory(territory: TerritoryType, player: PlayerColor): boolean`

 ## BVA Step 1
 Input: A territory that's in question whether the given player owns it